Philip-marie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Shell I/O Redirections

-This project contains a shell script that writes into a file.
+This project contains a shell script that duplicates a line.